 Whether you’re trading up, downsizing, relocating or simply scratching an itch to move, there are several things you can do that help your house sell for more money.
 Here are a few tips:

-- Hiring a professional real estate photographer
+- Consider hiring a professional real estate photographer so your photos stand out.

 Moving is a life-changing decision.
 All things considered, the best time to sell is the time that’s best for you.
 Once you’ve taken a step back, looked at the big picture and weighed all your options, you can feel confident selling your home at any time you are ready for it.